South Korea fires hundreds of warning shots at Russian military plane

 The ministry said South Korean warplanes “conducted a normal response” to the incursion, without giving further details.

-Reporting by Joyce Lee and Josh Smith; Editing by Paul Tait and Michael Perry
+Reporting by Joyce Lee and Josh Smith; Additional reporting by Kiyoshi Takenaka and Makiko Yamazaki in Tokyo, Cate Cadell in Beijing, and Andrew Osborn in Moscow.; Editing by Paul Tait and Michael Perry